-During the year ended December 31, 2018, Todd Creek Village Park and Recreation (TCVP&R) filed a complaint against the District challenging the District's ability to collect tap fees related to parks in the development.
+During 2018, Todd Creek Village Park and Recreation (TCVP&R) filed a complaint against the District challenging the District's ability to collect tap fees related to parks in the development.
 The court ruled in favor of the District.
-As part of the ruling, TCVP&R was required to pay the District \$453,513, which is included in accounts receivable on the statement of net position as of December 31, 2018.
+As part of the ruling, TCVP&R was required to pay the District \$453,513.
 All fees were collected during 2019.